 A south-facing window is ideal for this plant, and you can even bring it outside into your garden or patio during the summer.
 In winter, you may want to use a UV grow light to help supplement the natural light.
-This flexible light can be a good choice, and it even clips right into a table.

 Remember: Succulents are essentially desert plants, and they are much more susceptible to overwatering than other house plants.
 This is particularly true in winter when they are dormant.